moloni-pt/woocommerce-contribuinte/README.md

 ## Changelog
 ### 1.0.44
+* Added HPOS compatibility.
 * Remove vat prefix from Vies verification.
 * Tested up to version 6.1.1 of Wordpress.
-* Tested up to version 7.2.0 of WooCommerce.
+* Tested up to version 7.2.2 of WooCommerce.
 * Tested up to version 8.1 of PHP.

 ### 1.0.43